-You are very welcome to make your room feel as homely as possible – with pictures, ornaments and photographs etc. You can have fresh flowers and plants in your room.
-We have televisions in every room, on moveable arms for ease of positioning.
+You are very welcome to make your room feel as homely as possible – with pictures and photographs etc. You can have fresh flowers and plants in your room.
+We have televisions in every room.

-Our chefs visit each patient daily and go the extra mile to ensure meals are suited to patient need, including any special dietary requirements.
+Our chefs visit each patient daily to ensure meals are suited to your need, including any special dietary requirements.
 In-between meal times, staff will be very happy to get you a snack if you feel peckish.
-Your visitors can bring in favourite foods if you would like – these can be labelled and kept in the kitchen fridge for you as required.

 Can I Bring in a Pet to Visit?

-Yes, pets are very welcome to visit on the In-Patient Unit – we have many four legged and feathered friends come to visit their loved ones!
+Pets are very welcome to visit the In-Patient Unit – we have many four legged and feathered friends come to visit their loved ones!
 If you are not sure about a particular pet, ask a member of staff.

 Can I leave the In-Patient Unit?